 FROM OUR PARTNERS

-A savings account is a great way to save for emergencies, a big purchase, or help your money grow.
-We’ve evaluated savings account from perks, fees, minimum balances, accessibility to money, interest rates, and overall quality.
+A high-yield savings account can be a great way to grow your funds, boost your emergency fund, or save for a big purchase.
+We’ve evaluated savings account from perks, fees, minimum balances, accessibility to money, APY, and overall quality.

 This savings account is unique where you need to deposit $100 a month to get the highest APY.
 If you don't deposit $100+ a month, then you need to maintain $25,000 in the account.
 If you don't do either, you won't receive the higher end APY.

 UFB Direct comes with check-writing capabilities and a free ATM card with a national network of fee-free ATMs.

 Quontic Bank high yield savings account provides you with the opportunity to accrue interest at a rate 15x higher than the national average.
 Interest compounds daily and is paid into your account every month.

 This savings account will provide a flat APY regardless of your balance, and you won't worry about monthly fees.
 A great perk with this account is you can request a free ATM card.

 A savings account typically offers higher interest rates than a checking account.
 The money in a savings account, while liquid, should be viewed as long-term or an emergency fund.
 Whereas in a checking account, the money is used consistently for daily purchases.
 Savings accounts may help with budgeting and wealth building.